Ele-lin/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language used to create dynamic and interactive web content.

 ## Question 8

 What three problem does Git & Github solve?

 When people want to show off code to each other they can put it on Github.
 Other Users can work with this prodject.
-And make coppies for users project for their use.
+And make coppies for users project for their use

 ## Question 9